msab05/Disabling-Windows-Copilot/README.md

-# Disabling Windows Copilot - Windows 10/11 and MS Edge
+# Disabling Windows Copilot - MS Windows 10/11 and MS Edge

 ### Introduction
 Copilot in Windows is an AI-powered assistant that provides centralized help with tasks, creativity, and collaboration.